montefiore-institute/alan-cluster/tutorials/notebooks/README.md

 you@alan-master:~ $ cat jupyter.log | grep alan-compute
 [I 17:00:28.508 LabApp] http://alan-compute-05:8888/
 ```
 The address in conjunction with the ealier defined password can be used to access the Jupyter instance through your browser.
-Assuming you are connected to the ULG internal network (e.g., through the VPN or some other service).
+Assuming you are connected to the ULiège internal network (e.g., through the VPN or some other service).
 The server can be terminated through the browser or via the `scancel` command.

 ## Advanced options